WE’RE BACK AND IN PERSON AS WELL AS ONLINE!

-Then you won't want to miss our film festival about all things WATER.
-The Water Docs Film Festival presents Canadian and International features and shorts about water, engaging discussions with filmmakers and special guests, and opportunities to take action to learn about and protect water and a liveable climate.
+This festival is all about the CLIMATE CRISIS and WATER.
+The Water Docs Film Festival presents Canadian and International features and shorts about climate change and water, engaging discussions with filmmakers and special guests, and opportunities to take action to learn about and protect water and a liveable climate.

-Your film submission MUST have a central water issue or theme to be eligible for screening.
+PLEASE NOTE: Your film submission MUST have a central climate change and/or water issue or theme to be eligible for screening.
 We are specifically interested in films that showcase positive solutions to the climate crisis, both at the global scale and at the community/personal scale.
 Please read the submission criteria carefully before submitting your film.
-Thank you.

 At this time, we request only online submissions.
 All materials must be viewable online as we want to remain as green (blue) as possible.
-The easiest way to submit your film is through FilmFreeway.
-Alternatively, and with pre-approval, you can email us a link to your film online with the preview screening password and proof of submission fee payment.
-Online payments for this method of submitting can be made via PayPal.
+The easiest way to submit your film is through the FilmFreeway platform.
+Alternatively, and with pre-approval only, you can email us a link to your film online with the preview screening password and proof of submission fee payment.
+Online payments for this method of submission can be made via PayPal.
 Our preferred streaming services are Vimeo or YouTube.

-1. Your film MUST have a central water issue or theme.
+1. Your film MUST have a central climate change or water issue or theme.

 2. Your film must be in English or subtitled in English.

 4. Your film should not have previously screened widely in the Toronto, Ontario, Canada market or anywhere online.
 Should your film have had a limited run in Toronto or online, please advise/enquire before submitting.

-By submitting to the festival, you agree to allow us to screen your film (or other artistic work) anytime during the entire festival run for which you are submitting, at no charge to the festival.
-For any additional screenings beyond the festival, we will come to a mutual agreement between the filmmaker and the festival.
+By submitting to the festival, you agree to allow us to screen your film (or other artistic work) anytime during the entire festival run for which you are submitting, at no charge to the festival and for any additional screenings via our Water Docs Where You Live Community Screenings program beyond the current festival.

 All media selected by the festival will be asked to provide promotional materials, but we ask that no promotional materials be sent until we notify you of selection.

 By submitting to the festival you are admitting copyright ownership of everything submitted, including any music and/or external footage used in the production via artistic compensation, acknowledgement, or via fair use parameters.

 Because we prefer online screener links, please only send DVD preview copies (NTSC, Region 0 or 1) under certain pre-approved circumstances.
 (Please send an email explaining the particular situation before mailing a DVD.)

-If approved, any mailings must be received post-marked by the deadline (October 20, 2017) to be considered for the 2018 festival.
+If approved, any mailings must be received postmarked by the deadline (June 30, 2023) to be considered for the 2023 festival.
 Do not send masters or irreplaceable material.
 Submitted DVDs must be able to play on standalone DVD players.
 Please label in ink each item clearly with the film title, director’s name, running time, year, and contact information.
 Preview screeners WILL NOT be returned.
-Do not send unnecessary printed material.
+Please do not send unnecessary printed material.

-Submissions received by the earlybird deadline (August 18, 2017) must include an entry fee of CAD $15 (USD $10), submissions received by the regular deadline (September 15, 2017) must include an entry fee of CAD $25 (USD $20) and finally, submissions received by the late deadline (October 20, 2017) must include an entry fee of CAD $40 (USD $30).
+Submissions received by the Earlybird deadline (April 30, 2023) must include an entry fee of CAD $25.00, submissions received by the Regular deadline (May 31, 2023) must include an entry fee of CAD $35.00 and finally, submissions received by the Late deadline (June 30, 2023) must include an entry fee of CAD $45.00.
 Please include the receipt for online payment in the package.
 For other methods of payment please contact the festival directly.
 There are absolutely no refunds of submission fees.
-Thanks for understanding.
+Thanks for your understanding.

 The Water Docs Film Festival proudly accepts entries exclusively via FilmFreeway.com, the world’s best online submissions platform.
 FilmFreeway offers free HD online screeners, Vimeo and YouTube integration, and more.

-By participating in the Water Docs Film Festival (WDFF), I certify that I/we are the sole owner(s) of the work submitted, and that I/we have obtained all necessary releases and clearances necessary for public screening.
-By submitting this entry, I agree that the Water Docs Film Festival (WDFF) & The Ecologos Institute, its affiliates and assigns may publicly screen the work, as part of WDFF, and may use all or part of the work and any stills and descriptive material, including the title of the work in any publicity efforts for the festival, including any broadcast or internet and website use.
-I/we also agree to allow this submission to be included in repeat screenings of WDFF or Water Docs Where-You-Live which may occur outside of the original context, and which may include being part of a WDFF sponsored screening at other film festivals both within and outside of Canada.
+By participating in the Water Docs Film Festival (WDFF), I certify that I/we are the sole owner(s) of the work submitted and that I/we have obtained all necessary releases and clearances necessary for public screening.
+By submitting this entry, I agree that the Water Docs Film Festival (WDFF) & the Ecologos Environmental Organization (EEO), its affiliates and assigns may publicly screen the work, as part of WDFF, and may use all or part of the work and any stills and descriptive material, including the title of the work in any publicity efforts for the festival, including any broadcast or internet and website use.
+I/we also agree to allow this submission to be included in repeat screenings of WDFF or the Water Docs Where You Live Community Screenings program which may occur outside of the original context, and which may include being part of a WDFF sponsored screening at other film festivals both within and outside of Canada.
 I understand that my screening copy will not be returned.